-2.10 Board Declaration - Adequacy of the Risk Management Arrangements
+Board Declaration - Adequacy of the Risk Management Arrangements

-The declaration on the adequacy of risk management arrangements of the Company is provided in Annex I. This is approved by the Board and provides assurance that the risk management systems in place are adequate with regards to the Company's profile and strategy.
+The declaration on the adequacy of risk management arrangements of the Company is provided in Annex I. It provides assurance that the risk management systems in place are adequate with regards to the Company's profile and strategy.

-2.11 Risk Statement
+Risk Statement

 The Company's risk statement is provided in Annex II.
-This is approved by the Board and it describes the Company's overall risk profile associated with the business strategy.
+It describes the Company's overall risk profile associated with the business strategy.